 \section{Abstract}

 { We construct a new affine Grassmannian which connects an equal characteristic affine Grassmannian and Zhu's Witt vector affine Grassmannian.
-As a result, we deduce the mixed characteristic version of the Bezrukavnikov-Finkelberg's derived Satake equivalence.
-By the same argument, we also obtain the mixed characteristic version of the Bezrukavnikov's equivalence between two categorifications of an affine Hecke algebra. }
+As a result, we deduce the mixed characteristic version of the Bezrukavnikov--Finkelberg's derived Satake equivalence.
+By the same argument, we also obtain the mixed characteristic version of Bezrukavnikov's equivalence between two categorifications of an affine Hecke algebra. }